 The complete exhaust with drain system is shown in the figure.
 The appliance connector should incorporate provisions to drain condensate formed in the vent system.
 The first turn from horizontal to vertical should be made with either a standard tee with condensate drain cap or an elbow with an "inline" drain installed immediately above the elbow.
-The condensate drain line from the boiler must be connected to the stack drain upstream of the stack trap using a material that will withstand condensate corrosion and a maximum temperature of 400 °F. The stack trap shall have a minimum height of 4 inches.
+The condensate drain line from the boiler must be connected to the stack drain upstream of the stack trap using a material that will withstand condensate corrosion and a maximum temperature of 400°F. The stack trap shall have a minimum height of 4 inches.
 The condensate must be routed to a suitable drain that complies with all local codes.

-The boiler condensate drain line can get as hot as the stack.
-This may be up to 400°F. This line should be insulated to prevent thermal injury or burns.
+up to 400°F. This line should be insulated to prevent thermal injury or burns.

-WARNINGDo NOT use copper or plastic for the boiler condensate line, as these may fail and allow exhaust gas to leak into the room.
+fail and allow exhaust gas to leak into the room.